College of Graduate Studies

 - Instruction of an introductory course

-RU E-MAIL - All GAs, GTAs and GTFs are expected to activate and maintain their RU e-mail accounts upon admission to a program in order to receive important information from the Graduate College.
-This year, approximately 49% of graduate students enrolled full-time received some form of assistantship from the Graduate College.
-This figure is independent of funding offered through grants, auxiliary units, financial aid, and work study programs.
+Radford University E-MAIL - All GAs, GTAs and GTFs are expected to activate and maintain their Radford University e-mail accounts upon admission to a program in order to receive important information from the College of Graduate Studies

 Policies and procedures vary by the type of assistantship.

 Graduate Assistant (GA)